HITB-CyberWeek/proctf-2019/writeups/notepool/notepool.md

 ## Vulns

-*There is unintended vulnerability — the lack of user name and password validation/escaping for line breaks which makes it easier to hack the service.*
+*There is a trivial unintended vulnerability — the lack of user name and password validation/escaping for line breaks which makes it easier to hack the service.*

 ### Lucene query syntax injection